Sizzling Pastrnak's hat trick sends Bruins past Ducks, 7-1

 Trevor Zegras scored and John Gibson stopped 35 shots for the Ducks, who failed to secure their first three-game winning streak since November 2021.
 Last-place Anaheim dropped to 3-4-1 on its franchise-record, 10-game homestand.

-He put a power-play goal between Gibson's legs and followed it with a breakaway goal, sending dozens of hats flying onto the Orange County ice from Bruins fans.
+Boston coach Jim Montgomery said Pastrnak is "elite.
+Creative.
+He's like an artist in the different ways he scores. ...
+I would have broke my ankle if I was the goalie (on the third goal)."

-Pastrnak is no stranger to prolific performances against the Ducks: He dropped a career-best four goals on Anaheim in Boston in October 2019.
+Pastrnak is no stranger to prolific performances against the Ducks: He scored a career-best four goals on Anaheim in Boston in October 2019.

 Ducks fans gave a warm welcome home to Lindholm, the longtime Anaheim defenseman who was traded to Boston last spring when new general manager Pat Verbeek decided not to sign him to a long-term contract.
 Lindholm, the sixth overall pick by the Ducks in 2012, is third in franchise history among defensemen in points, goals, assists and blocked shots.